dwarvesf/handbook/icy/icy-play.md

 ---
 title: $icy play
+description: "Here's our draft internal map/v0 for 🧊 $icy play, based on our current activities at this borderless software firm..."
 date: 2023-11-22
-description: Here's our draft internal map/v0 for 🧊 $icy play, based on our current activities at this borderless software firm...
 authors:
   - tieubao
 tags: